 Do you have a budding astronaut or aerospace engineer in your classroom?
-Then try these space activities for preschoolers.
-You can download them as a set of free preschool lesson plans at the end of this post.
+Then try these free space theme preschool lesson plans.
+You can download the free set of lesson plans at the end of this post.

 Be sure the grab your free space lesson plans for preschoolers.
 You can find all our free Learn At Home Preschool Lesson Plans here.